fayedraza/Algorithms/README.md

 ## Sorting Algorithms

+### Insertion Sort

+Defintion: Insertion sort is a sorting algorithm where each element is moved
 ### Selection Sort

 Definition: Selection sort is a sorting algorithm that sorts an array by repeatedly finding the minimum value and placing it to the beginning of the array until the array is sorted.